-Students must adhere to and be in compliance with the dress code policy on field trips, award ceremonies, dances, half days or early dismissal days, summer school, and all other events in which they represent MJHS.
-The school has the right to determine the appropriateness of a student's clothing regarding compliance with the dress code and not being disruptive to the education process.
+Students must adhere to and be in compliance with the dress code policy on field trips, award ceremonies, dances, half days or early dismissal days and all other events in which they are representing Marion Junior High School.

+The school has the right to determine the appropriateness of a student's clothing in regard to being in compliance with the dress code and not being disruptive to the education process.